joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 * [Auth0 Quickstarts](https://auth0.com/docs/quickstarts/) - many of these include a section on how to request access tokens during login.
 If not, check out the documentation for the SDK being used.

 If you want to see this running as a discreet system, however, I have a simple Node app that can play the part of the external app calling the WordPress API.

-{% info %}
-One thing to note about this system: the Auth0 Rule needs the migration endpoint on the WordPress site to be accessible on the public internet.
-If you want to test this out locally, you'll need to either disable the Rule or make your local WordPress instance available using <a href="https://ngrok.com">ngrok</a> or something similar.
-{% endinfo %}

 Start by logging into the WordPress install using Auth0 to create a user account associated to an Auth0 user ID.